NATO chief says European security faces 'new normal' | DW | 16.02.2022

 Of concern to both leaders is something the NATO chief underscored, namely that Russia has shown a willingness to use force to coerce sovereign nations and get NATO to compromise on its core principles.

-The Russian state-run RIA news agency said after Stoltenberg concluded that the Russian foreign ministry is "no longer interested" in the statements of the NATO Secretary-General.
+After Stoltenberg concluded his remarks, the Russian state-run RIA news agency said that the Russian foreign ministry was "no longer interested" in the statements of the NATO Secretary-General.

 Two days of meetings are scheduled at NATO headquarters in Brussels for defense ministers to hash out how to strengthen the alliance's eastern flank.